Computer Architecture

 When we engage with computers through our mouse, keyboard, or touch screen, we're not directly commanding it with zeros and ones, although underneath, that's exactly what happens.
 This concept of abstraction simplifies the complexity of computer systems for everyday use, a principle ubiquitous in our daily lives.

-Consider driving a car: you operate it using familiar controls like the steering wheel, pedals, and gear stick, regardless of the intricacies under the hood, which can vary greatly between different car manufacturers.
-This is the essence of abstraction—providing a simplified interface while hiding underlying complexity.
+Consider driving a car.
+You use simple controls like the steering wheel, pedals, and gear stick without worrying about the complex machinery under the hood, which can differ between car makers.
+This illustrates abstraction, where a simple interface hides the underlying complexity.

 Breaking Down into Parts